ToruNiina/Boost.toml/README.md

 to consider about the difference between `toml::string` and `std::string`.

 The enum value or tag class can be passed to make `toml::value` that contains `toml::string`.
 It affects on the output format.
-By default, `basic_string` is chosen.
+By default, it become `basic_string`.

 ```cpp
 toml::value v1("foo", toml::string::basic);